-However, if someone hasn’t been feeling like themselves for more than two weeks (for example, they’ve been sleeping a lot more or less than usual, feeling irritable and find themselves snapping all the time, feeling persistently low), a check in with a therapist may be the best option.
+However, if someone hasn’t been feeling like themselves for more than two weeks (for example, they’ve been sleeping a lot more or less than usual, feeling irritable, find themselves snapping all the time, and has been feeling persistently low), a check in with a therapist may be an suitable option to consider.
 You may wish to learn more about the warning signs to look out for.

-Therapy is not reserved for only those clinically diagnosed with mental illnesses or mental disorders.
-It is common to ourselves feel like, “the situation is bad enough to go for therapy yet,” or hear this from your loved ones.
-It may be a good time to gently remind ourselves or those near and dear that things don’t have to get worse before they get better.
+Therapy is not only reserved for people who have been clinically diagnosed with mental illnesses or mental disorders.
+It is common to feel like, “the situation is not bad enough to go for therapy yet,” or hear this from your loved ones.
+This may be a good time to gently remind ourselves or those near and dear that things don’t have to get worse before they get better.

 Therapists don’t tell us what to do

 Therapists are equipped with skills to help us gain a deeper understanding of ourselves and gain self-awareness.
 Good therapists don’t tell us what decisions we should make, or how we should feel about situations.
-Instead, they help us develop useful skills that we may not have had the fortune to inherit or stumble upon yet, that provide us with benefits over the long term.
+Instead, they help us develop useful skills that we may not have had the fortune to inherit or stumble upon.

 Therapy is more than just having a casual chat session, or talking to a friend

-We don’t just go for a session to chat with them about how messed up our lives are, or perhaps rant about difficult experiences.
+We don’t just go for a session to chat with them about how messy some situations are, or perhaps to rant about difficult experiences.

 It can get uncomfortable during therapy, because for any therapy to work the pre-requisite is that we must trust the therapist and open up our deepest wounds to them.

 Therapists are professionals who help you achieve your personal goals.
 Your time spent with your therapist is focused on you – your hopes, desires and fears.
 It is not a two-way conversation with a friend.